elenalape/tiktok-react/README.md

 ## What is [Transloadit](https://transloadit.com)?

 A file processing services.
 It takes your images, documents, or, in our case — videos — and applies all sorts of good things to them.
-Watermarks, filters, music tracks.
+Watermarks, filters, music tracks

----

-If you have any questions, please feel free to create an Issue in this repository, or get in touch directly!

----
+#### Notes

 Links for static files used in the tutorial:

 - Stylesheets: https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css
-    />`
 - Favicon (the little image you can see in the tab title): https://s16.tiktokcdn.com/tiktok/falcon/_next/static/images/logo-dark-e95da587b6efa1520dcd11f4b45c0cf6.svg
 - TikTok logo: https://upload.wikimedia.org/wikipedia/en/thumb/a/a9/TikTok_logo.svg/1280px-TikTok_logo.svg.png

+---

+If you have any questions, please feel free to create an Issue in this repository, or get in touch directly!
 - Avatar placeholder: https://www.shareicon.net/data/256x256/2016/09/05/825143_user_512x512.png